 The Role of Pressure Groups and Social Movements

 Pressure groups and social movements are key to environmentalism.
-They help push for change.
-They raise awareness about the harm we cause our planet.
-These groups fight for rules that protect nature.
+They help promote change, raise awareness of the harm we cause our planet, and fight for rules that protect nature.

 They use many tools in this fight.
-Rallies, protests, and teaching at schools are all part of it.
-They send messages on TV or radio programs, too.
+Rallies, protests, and school teaching are all part of it.
+They also send messages on TV or radio programs.

 These actions shape how laws are made or changed.
 This helps protect natural resources and ecosystems from damage.